TL;DR

 WeCovr explains CT scans, what to expect, and private cover options

 Waiting for a diagnostic scan can be a stressful time.
-As an FCA-authorised broker that has helped arrange over 800,000 policies, WeCovr understands the peace of mind that comes with swift, clear answers.
-This guide explains CT scans and how private medical insurance in the UK can provide rapid access.
+As a broking firm that has helped arrange over 1,000,000 policies of various kinds, WeCovr understands the peace of mind that comes with swift, clear answers.
+This guide explains CT scans and how private medical insurance in the UK can provide faster access, where available,.

 A Computed Tomography (CT) scan is a powerful diagnostic tool that gives doctors a detailed look inside your body.
 Whether you've been referred for one by your GP or are exploring your options, understanding the process is the first step towards taking control of your health journey.